Who Lives Here

 Five Points Neighborhood

 Directly adjacent to the forest and immediately downstream along Reed Creek.
 The 2018 Five Points Neighborhood Plan explicitly called for keeping the urban forest intact.
 Unanimous neighborhood opposition to development.
-During Helene, Five Points was not listed among the most damaged areas — the forest served as flood infrastructure, absorbing an estimated ~5 million gallons of stormwater.
+During Helene, Five Points was not listed among the City's most-damaged areas (which were concentrated in Biltmore Village, Swannanoa, and the River Arts District) — though individual residents did report flooded crawl spaces and basements.
+A screening-level SCS-CN model estimates the forest retained 3.7–7.0 million gallons of stormwater during the Helene event, serving as functional flood infrastructure.

 Key stakeholders organized by category, role, and documented position.
 Stance reflects published statements, votes, and organizational missions.
 "Unknown" means no public position found in the research corpus.